All Duluth Public Library locations are closed and events canceled until further notice.

 Even though Duluth Public Library locations are closed until further notice, we are still here for you.

 The library is providing reference services and help with general questions.
-Library staff are generally available via email and chat during the hours of 12:00 pm – 4:00 pm and will respond to requests within 24 hours Monday – Friday.
+Library staff are generally available via email and will respond to requests within 24 hours Monday – Friday.

 To Ask a Librarian, click here.

 What can we help you find?